elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-types-of-measurement-instruments-used-in-research-and-how-is-reliability-assessed.md

 url: /learn/education-studies/questions/what-are-the-types-of-measurement-instruments-used-in-research-and-how-is-reliability-assessed
 score: -1.0
 related_article1:
-    id: 165141
+    id: 165130
-    title: What role does dopamine play in stress and behavior?
+    title: >-
+        What is the purpose of a Latin square design in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-dopamine-play-in-stress-and-behavior
+    url: /learn/education-studies/questions/what-is-the-purpose-of-a-latin-square-design-in-research
 related_article2:
-    id: 165130
+    id: 165125
-    title: What is the purpose of a Latin square design in research?
+    title: >-
+        How can task management and progress tracking be effectively executed in project management?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-a-latin-square-design-in-research
+    url: /learn/education-studies/questions/how-can-task-management-and-progress-tracking-be-effectively-executed-in-project-management
 related_article3:
-    id: 165139
+    id: 165143
-    title: What is the difference between descriptive and inferential statistics in data analysis?
+    title: >-
+        What are the positive effects of video games on stress?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-descriptive-and-inferential-statistics-in-data-analysis
+    url: /learn/education-studies/questions/what-are-the-positive-effects-of-video-games-on-stress
 related_article4:
-    id: 165147
+    id: 165130
+    title: >-
-    title: What are the implications of confusing causation with correlation in research findings?
+        What is the purpose of a Latin square design in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-implications-of-confusing-causation-with-correlation-in-research-findings
+    url: /learn/education-studies/questions/what-is-the-purpose-of-a-latin-square-design-in-research
 related_article5:
-    id: 165140
+    id: 165123
+    title: >-
-    title: How do SPSS and R differ as software tools for statistical analysis?
+        How do questionnaires and interviews differ as tools for data collection?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-spss-and-r-differ-as-software-tools-for-statistical-analysis
+    url: /learn/education-studies/questions/how-do-questionnaires-and-interviews-differ-as-tools-for-data-collection
 ---

 &nbsp;